Android Apps Performance and Load Testing: Tips and Tricks

 Similar Android apps can be designed in very different ways.
 Depending on the approach taken, seemingly identical apps consume different amounts of smartphone resources.
 Applications working under Android OS can consume different amounts of memory or CPU time.
 They can affect the battery life in different ways, or download more or less data over the network.
 Overall, all of these parameters affect the look and feel and performance of your android app.
 This is what distinguishes a high-quality app from an average one.

 There are about 3.5 mln apps in Google Play Store.
 Users have options, and you need them to choose your app.
-To avoid the nightmare of every product owner, namely, the situation in which the user uninstalls your app for Android OS, performance testing is crucial.
+To avoid the nightmare of every product owner, namely, the situation in which the user uninstalls your app for Android OS, performance testing services is crucial.
 It should be started when designing the application, continued when writing the code, and ran before every new release.
 Some of the ways to do performance testing of Android apps are built in the OS, while others are available on the web.
 In this article, we list both types for your developers to be able to test the app every now and then.

 1. Application Profiler in Android Studio